Skip to main content

 • To delete an existing stage in the workflow, click 'Edit' and then select 'Delete'.

-• When you have added all the stages you need, set the workflow to 'Active' by going back to the workflow details at the top, clicking 'Edit' and then selecting 'Yes' from the 'Active?' dropdown.
+• When you have added all the stages you need, set the workflow to 'Active' by going back to the workflow details at the top, clicking 'Edit' and then ticking the checkbox next to the 'Active?' header.
 All workflows will be set to inactive by default.

 Our best practice setup is proven to boost recall effectiveness whilst saving you time across the practice!
 The templates we recommend should already be populated in Dentally for you (if you can't see them, reach out to Support).
 Our recommended recall workflow looks like this: